 Is pest control pet-friendly?
 It can be if you take certain precautions.

 Do you use a pet-friendly bug spray around your pets indoors?
+Is pet friendly pest control possible in your home and yard?
 Your pets count on you to watch out for them and if you’re like most pet owners, you consider them part of your family—you love your family pets and are passionate about doing what you can to give them the best care and protection.

 One question pet owners often ask regards whether pets need to leave the home during pest control treatment and how long they should be kept away.
 Every property, house, and pet is different.